GigConomy/GigConomy/README.md

 ## Polygon Implementation:

 `code here `

-**⛓️ Chainlink: We have used Chainlink 1) Price Feed 2) Chainlink VRF**

-**Chainlink Price feed** is used to convert the price of tokens such as Matic to USD, Ether to USD while the user creates invoices for their customers.

-**Chainlink VRF** is used to generate a random number for the series of invoices the user creates.

 **💾 IPFS/Filecoin NFT.Storage:** We are Using Web3.Storage, to permanently store all the details of user invoices and subscription service on decentralized storage.